 You can invest in cleaning kits or adopt the do-it-yourself approach with common household equipment.
-Either way, we are going to go through the best way to clean golf clubs for super clean results.
+Either way, we are going to go through the best way to care your clubs for super clean results.

-- A Bucket – This can be an optional cleaning tool depending on your preference.
-It offers a place to do the cleaning.
+- A Bucket – This can be an optional tool depending on your preference.
+It offers a place to do the dirty work.
 However, if you have a designated washing sink for this purpose, you can skip this tool.